-On November 9, 2009, Governor Schwarzenegger signed Executive Order S-23-09 establishing the California State Advisory Council on Early Childhood Education and Care (ELAC).
+On November 9, 2009, Governor Schwarzenegger signed Executive Order S-23-09 establishing the California State Advisory Council on Early Learning and Care (SAC).

 The child care and development system administered by the CDE continues to be the largest, most culturally diverse, and most comprehensive system in the nation, with funding at almost $2 billion for fiscal year (FY) 2011-12.
 The CDE maintains approximately 1,420 service contracts with nearly 770 public and private agencies supporting and providing services to 489,200 children (FY 2009-10).
 Contractors include school districts, county offices of education, cities, local park and recreation districts, county welfare departments, other public entities, community-based organizations, and private agencies.

 The CDE works collaboratively to develop a streamlined and consolidated state plan for early care and education services that meets the needs of California’s families and children.
 This collaboration includes Head Start and Early Head Start through a federal grant to support the CDE’s California Head Start State Collaboration Office.
 The CDE also works collaboratively with First Five California to improve the quality and availability of child care and development programs statewide.